Why soup is my winter superpower (+ Recipe)

 Irl died 4 months before his 100th birthday.

-Peggy Kraus is an exercise physiologist and diabetes care and education specialist.
-Her clients say her superpower is helping people reverse type 2 diabetes—but the impact of her work goes far beyond that.
+I’m Peggy Kraus, an exercise physiologist and diabetes care and education specialist.
+My clients often tell me my superpower is helping people reverse type 2 diabetes — but the impact goes far beyond blood sugar.

-With almost 30 years in cardiac rehab, Peggy has seen firsthand how the American diet has taken a toll on so many lives, leading to chronic disease and unnecessary suffering.
-She knows health isn't just about managing symptoms—it’s about reversing disease when possible, feeling strong and energized, and thriving.
+After almost 30 years in cardiac rehab, I’ve seen how the American diet has affected people’s lives.
+I know health isn’t just about managing symptoms.
+It’s about reversing disease when possible, feeling strong and energized, and getting your life back.

-She’s helped thousands of people lower blood sugar, lose weight, improve cholesterol, and reduce blood pressure—all through simple, strategic lifestyle changes rooted in science and compassion.
+I’ve helped thousands of people lower blood sugar, lose weight, improve cholesterol, and reduce blood pressure — all through simple, strategic lifestyle changes rooted in science and compassion.

-Her signature 6-week program, 5 to Thrive, distills the five key strategies her most successful clients use to create lasting change.
-And now, her newest program, Diabetes Rescue, is helping people say goodbye to type 2 diabetes for good.
-It’s a bold, plant-powered path to reversal—designed to give people the tools, support, and confidence to take back control of their health.
+My signature 6‑week program, 5 to Thrive, teaches the five key strategies my most successful clients use to create lasting change.
+And my newest program, Diabetes Rescue, is helping people move toward type 2 diabetes remission with a bold, plant‑powered approach that gives them the tools, support, and confidence to take back control of their health.

-Her plant-based approach is powerful.
-And so are the results her clients achieve.
+A plant‑based lifestyle is powerful.
+And so are the results my clients achieve.

 Photo of Peggy Kraus